dombidav/afp2_web/doc/parts/Requested business model.md

 ﻿## Requested business model

 - Customers must have an internet connection in order to connect to the website and use it without any disruption.

 - Being a registered user is not neccesary for online purchases.

-- Users who registered and logged in, they can use extra functions (for example a "favorites" option where they can save the items they want to buy later)

 - Database connection has to be set and fully functional.